jrkosinski/rust-api/README.md

 **Motivation**: to make it as easy as possible to spin up a quick REST API in Rust with minimal plumbing code.

 FastAPI in Python, and NestJS in JS/TS, make it easy to spin up a REST API.
 There are plenty of good reasons in which you might need a REST API defined in Rust, providing access (perhaps internal) to code that is best done in Rust.
 What I want is a FastAPI-like experience in Rust.
 This crate attempts to give that, as much as possible.
-The class-first definition of FastAPI, the dependency-injection features of NestJS.
+The class-first definition of FastAPI, the composable middleware of NestJS.
 It offers:

-- **Route Macros** - FastAPI-style endpoint definitions
+- **Route Macros** - FastAPI-style endpoint definitions with enforced HTTP verbs
-- **Dependency Injection** - Type-safe service container
+- **Composable Pipeline** - Type-safe, monadic router composition (Kleisli arrows)
+- **Controller Pattern** - Clean separation of routes and business logic
-- **Performance** - Built on Axum + Tokio
+- **Performance** - Built on Axum + Tokio with zero runtime overhead
-- **Type Safety** - Leverage Rust's type system
+- **Type Safety** - Compile-time route verification, no runtime panics
 - **Future: Auto OpenAPI** - Documentation that stays in sync (coming soon)

 **Status**: Active Development | Not yet production-ready